 Passive funds follow the performance of an index (e.g. the performance of the DAX).

 The MSCI World Index is considered the most important benchmark index of global economic development.
 Composed of approximately 1650 individual positions from 23 countries, the MSCI World reliably tracks the development of the economies of the most important industrialized nations and thus the global economy.
 In addition, the MSCI World is one of the broadest investment products and thus allows to participate in the development of the entire economy instead of only one specific sector.
 In addition, the MSCI World is considered extremely reliable in terms of its long-term performance.
-Since 1970, it has been able to achieve an average annual return of around 7 percent (our backtest also shows this).
+Since 1970, it has been able to achieve an average annual return of around 7 percent.
 Even several substantial crises could not jeopardize the return of the index in the long run.

 For these reasons, the MSCI World is well suited for our purpose of long-term passive investment.
 The WFTW fund is intended to enable people without capital in particular to participate in the long-term upward trend of the global economy.